WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 A forking workflow looks something like this.
 The idea is that...

-1. One person acts as the **git master** and creates the main repo.
+1. One person acts as the **git manager** and creates the main repo.
 He/she also manages the code that's merged into the repo.
 2. Everyone else **forks** the main repo so that they have a copy of it.
 This copy is **isolated** from the main repo.
 3. In the fork, work is done in branches known as **feature branches** until the feature is finished.
 4. Once the feature is finished, you'll want to do what's called an **upstream pull.** This will allow any changes from the main repo to be reflect in your fork.
 Assuming everyone works in separate branches, this should not create any merge conflicts.